US-GHG-Center/ams-2024-workshop/prerequisites.md

 # Prerequisites

-All the workshop participants need to have access to the US GHG Center JupyterHub to follow along the workshop.
+All the workshop participants **MUST** obtain the following to be able to follow along the workshop:

+1. US GHG Center JupyterHub Access
+2. Earthdata credentials

+> 🚨 Please make sure you have both of the accesses before you come to the workshop on Sunday.

 ## To Get US GHG Center JupyterHub access